 This isn’t just another newsletter.

 This is a place to build community around honest, unfiltered conversations about life as a writer who is 100% immigrant and 100% American.
-Everyone will get a note from me every week, with a bit about writing and my writings.
+Everyone will get a regular note from me, with a bit about writing and my writings.
 Subscribers will also have access to exclusive perks: a quick-and-utilitarian six-part video series focused on a writing challenge and solution (for example, what to do to get unstuck?) and the ability to make an appointment for a virtual coffee with me.

 Let’s build connections.